Mrekyle/ci-project-3/README.md

 TABLE TO GO HERE

 Once the game was completed and everything was running as intended.
-The code way put through CI pip8 Python testing.
+The code was then put through CI pip8 Python testing.
+Despite having long line errors.
+There are no other present python code errors.
+All issues apart from the long line errors were fixed before deployment.

 <img src="docs/pip8-testing.png" height="300px" width="400px" alt="Code Institute pip8 Testing">